nicowolf91/gosse/README.md

 Default: Nop [implementation](message.go#L171) returning no messages.

-### Additional Headers
+### Modifying the Response
-The `WithListenersAdditionalHeader` option lets you define http headers that are sent to the client additionally to the default key `Content-Type` with value `text/event-stream` indicating SSE streaming.
+The `WithResponseModifierFunc` option lets you set a function to modify the initial http response before it's sent to the client.

-Default: empty
+This option might be useful if you want to modify the http headers sent to the client.

+Default: nil, i.e. no modifications.

 ### Listeners Keep Alive Interval
 The `WithListenersKeepAliveInterval` option allows you to define the time interval that is used to send periodic